 While it’s tempting to save a few bucks on your next trip by booking a stopover flight, don’t overlook the time you’ll spend waiting around the airport eating an over-priced stale muffin instead of enjoying your final destination.
 Fortunately, there are a ton of new nonstop routes launching, so you can get to where to you actually want to be without wasting any of your precious vacation time.
 Here are the seven coolest new routes of the year that we’re most excited about.

-2. San Francisco — Tahiti
+2. San Francisco — Lisbon, Portugal

-7. Boston — Honolulu
+7. Oakland — Honolulu

 Earlier this year, Southwest Airlines flew its inaugural flights from Oakland to Honolulu and Oakland to Kahului, now operating twice daily in each direction.
 The airline also began servicing San Jose to Honolulu and Kahului, once daily in each direction, making it more convenient for Northern California travelers to visit the Aloha State.
 Passengers can expect world-class service on Hawaii flights, including island-inspired drinks and snacks, free in-flight entertainment, live TV, and messaging.

 This post was updated on July 24, 2019.